 If your stools become small and hard instead of soft and bulky, your colon has to squeeze hard to push the stool forward.
-These contractions create high pressure in the muscular wall of your colon and, if this continues over the years, then these pouches develop at the weak areas in the wall of your colon.
+These contractions create high pressure in the muscular wall of your colon.
+If this continues over the years, then these pouches develop at the weak areas in the wall of your colon.
 This is one of the reasons why diverticula are more likely to develop in the left side of the colon.

-There is no exact cause of diverticular disease but the following have been shown to increase your risk of developing the disease - increasing age, obesity, high BMI (body mass index), and people on low fiber diets.
+There is no exact cause of diverticular disease.
+However, the following could increase your risk of developing the disease:

+- · increasing age

+- obesity / high BMI (body mass index), and

+- people on low fibre diets.